SimplifiedTech-Developer/developer-tutorial-attempt/UI/html/doc/css.md

 ## Normalize.css

-In order to make browsers render all elements more consistently and in line with modern standards, we include Normalize.css — a modern, HTML5-ready alternative to CSS resets.
+In orderDTO to make browsers render all elements more consistently and in line with modern standards, we include Normalize.css — a modern, HTML5-ready alternative to CSS resets.

 As opposed to CSS resets, Normalize.css: